Remy International: History

-USA Industries acquisition

-Remy International announced on January 13, 2014 that it would acquire the assets of USA Industries.
-USA Industries is a worldwide distributor of remanufactured and new alternators, starters, CV axles, and disc brake calipers.
+Remy International announced on January 13, 2014, that it would acquire the assets of USA Industries.
+USA Industries is a worldwide distributor of remanufactured and new alternators, starters, CV axles and disc brake calipers.
 It was founded in 1985 in Bay Shore, New York.
 Today, USA Industries has over 300 employees with warehousing and distribution centers across the United States.

+BorgWarner announced an agreement to acquire Remy International on July 13, 2015, and completed the acquisition on November 10, 2015.
+"Delco Remy" remains a registered trademark of General Motors Corporation licensed to BorgWarner PDS (Anderson) L.L.C.